WellthCare

 What Most People Miss: The “Invisible” Upgrade

-While you can absolutely switch between your employer’s standard plans during open enrollment, the bigger strategic question is: Are you limited to those plans?
+Sure, you can switch between your employer's standard plans during open enrollment.
+But here's the thing: are you limited to those plans?
 In the traditional model, yes.
-But the benefits landscape is evolving, and some employers are now layering on systems that function as a health plan before the health plan.
+But the benefits world is changing, and some employers are adding systems that work like a health plan before your health plan.

-Enter the concept of a Health-to-Wealth operating system like WellthCare.
-This isn’t a replacement for your major medical insurance-it’s a zero-risk add-on that gets used first.
+That's where something like a Health-to-Wealth operating system—WellthCare, for example—comes in.
+With WellthCare, healthcare pays you back: every verified preventive action earns Store dollars and automatically builds retirement wealth.
+It's not a replacement for your major medical insurance; it's a zero-risk add-on that gets used first.
 Employees who have access to this can:

 • Use $0-co-pay preventive care before touching their deductible